-To declare communication as either a major or a minor, students should declare in the LAS Social Sciences Advising located in University Hall on the third floor.
+To declare communication as either a major or a minor, students should declare in the LAS Social Sciences Advising located in University Hall.

 Each semester, some COMM classes at the 200 level and above require department or course of study approval before registration.
 Note: Approvals are subject to course prerequisites, department policies and the College of Liberal Arts and Sciences polices.
 Receiving department approval does not guarantee a seat in the course.
 For general advising students should make an appointment with LAS Advising once a year in 809 UH.
 In addition, LAS Advising can assist students with declaring the major, minor and planning an appropriate course of study toward gradation with a major in Communciaton.
 Interested students should schedule an appointment with an LAS Academic Advisor who specializes in Communication.
 Students can call (312) 355-5133 to schedule an appointment.

 The Department Advisor, Christina Zimmerman, is available by appointment only to discuss internships, career advising, and graduate school application/preparation.
 Please call (312) 996-3187 to schedule an appointment.

 Each semester, Communication faculty post and hold regular office hours.
 They are also available for informal advising by appointment about:

 - available resources and support